datamachines/cuda_tensorflow_opencv/README.md

 </pre>
 , using `docker build --tag jupnb:local .`

 When starting it using `docker run -p 8888:8888 jupnb:local` to publish the container's port `8888` to the local system's port `8888`, an `http://127.0.0.1:8888/` based URL will shown with the access token.
 Using this url in a web browser will grant access to the running instance of Jupyter Notebook.

+### A note about opencv-contrib-python

+The python version of `cv2` built within the container is already built with the "contrib" code (expect the "non free" portion, see the `Makefile` for additional details). `opencv-contrib-python` install another version of `cv2` (as in `import cv2`), as such please be aware that you might lose some of the compiled optimizations.

+### Testing GPU availability for TensorFlow

+From the `test` directory, you will find a `tf_hw.py` script.
+You can test it with a `cudnn-` container by adapating the following command:

+    CONTAINER_ID="datamachines/cudnn_tensorflow_opencv:10.2_1.15.3_4.3.0-20200615" ../runDocker.sh -X -N -c python3 -- /dmc/tf_hw.py